 Comparison to the Compilation Database

 Using the compilation database, we are able to compare bed scale parameters of the Point Loma Formation at the Cabrillo National Monument to other submarine depositional environments (Figure 2, Figure 3, Figure 6, Figure 7 and Figure 8).
 The Point Loma Formation displays moderate thinning rates of .003 cm/m to 2 cm/m and bed thicknesses between 1 cm and 90 cm, which is lower than all other deposits, possibly due to the fine-scale correlation performed by this study (Figure 2, Figure 6, and Figure 11).
 Without these thinner beds (which many panels did not correlate, see Table 1), the Point Loma Fm. would plot similarly in thickness and thinning rate to the bulk of the lobe and channel-lobe transition zone populations.
 The Point Loma Fm. falls similar to the bulk population of lobes in thinning rate and lateral distance (Figure 3).
 To further refine the depositional environment of the Point Loma Formation at the Cabrillo National Monument, we utilize the interpreted lobe sub-environments from other outcrops to assess the similarities and differences in bed scale parameters (Figure 7).
 The Point Loma Formation at the Cabrillo National Monument is most comparable in bed thicknesses, thinning rates, and lateral bed continuity to semi-confined lobe deposits (Figure 7).
 The Point Loma Formation’s net-to-gross median is most similar to confined or semi-confined distal settings.
-However, it’s very tight net-to-gross distribution ranging between 0.5 and 0.75 perhaps reflects a sampling bias due to outcrop exposure and my relatively small scale of investigation.
+However, its very tight net-to-gross distribution ranging between 0.5 and 0.75 perhaps reflects a sampling bias due to outcrop exposure and my relatively small scale of investigation.

 Discussion

-Refining the Point Loma Formation Environment
+Refining the Point Loma Formation Depositional Environment

 Through comparison to my newly created global database (Figure 2, Figure 3, Figure 6, Figure 7; Table 1) and detailed depositional models of submarine lobe deposition (e.g., Mutti and Normark, 1987; Deptuck et al., 2008; Prélat et al., 2009, 2010), we can refine the interpretation of the Point Loma Formation at Cabrillo National Monument.
 Based on the overall bed thicknesses, thinning rates, correlation distances and outcrop architectures the Point Loma Formation is most similar to lobes (Figure 6).
 The intermediate and approximately equal values of sandstone and mudstone bed thicknesses, abundant preservation of mudstone displayed in the moderate net-to-gross value (~ 0.5), the higher sandstone thinning rates that mudstone thinning rates, and the overall moderate lithology thinning rate suggests that the Point Loma is semi-confined rather than unconfined (cf. Fleming, 2010).
 This result is likely given deposition occurred within a forearc basin during active subduction (Nilsen and Abbott, 1981).
 Secondly, the abrupt element compensation, lack of erosion but high degree of mud clasts, high organic matter, and lower fine to upper medium grain sizes suggest that the Point Loma deposits at Cabrillo National Monument are more medial than previously interpreted (cf. Fleming, 2010; Stammer 2014).